sinastiller/memory-card-game/README.md

 ### [General features on each page](#general-features-on-each-page)

 The website is a one-page page containing:
-* a prompt() when loading the page for the user to input their name.
+* a prompt() when loading the page for the user to input their name
 * the main heading on the top followed by the player's moves
 * the game-section in the middle of the page
 * the footer at the bottom
-* an alert() with a message if the game was won or lost and containing the stored username.
+* an alert() with a message if the game was won or lost and containing the stored username

 #### prompt()

 ![prompt() user input](readme-images/prompt().png)

-When loading the page, user is required to insert a username to be able to play the game, which is the stored for later use.
+When loading the page, user is required to insert a username to be able to play the game, which is then stored for later use.
 The user can also find a quick explanation what the goal of the game is.

 #### Top of Page

 ![Top of page](readme-images/top.page.png)

-At the top of the page to can find the title of the memory card game, which has been designed in the actual font Stranger Things are using and is placed at the top center of the page.
-Below you can find the player's moves count, which deductes 1 at a time if the player doesn't find to matching cards and finishes at 0, at which point the game will be over.
+At the top of the page you can find the title of the memory card game, which has been designed in the actual font Stranger Things are using and is placed at the top center of the page.
+Below you can find the player's moves count, which deductes 1 at a time if the player doesn't find two matching cards and finishes at 0, at which point the game will be over.

 #### Game Section

 ![Game Section](readme-images/game-section.png)

 In the middle of the page is the game-section located with all the 16 cards.
 The deck contains the imprint of Stranger Things and the portraits of the characters are able to be seen when the card is turned around.
-Each time the game is restarted the deck will be shuffled randomly, so that the player can enjoy a few rounds of the card game without knowing the postion of the cards.
+Each time the game is restarted the deck will be shuffled randomly, so that the player can enjoy a few rounds of the card game without knowing the position of the cards.
 Once two cards are matched with each other, they will stay face open and aren't clickable anymore.
-If it wasn't a match, the cards will turn back around and clickable on the next move again.
+If it wasn't a match, the cards will turn back around and be clickable on the next move again.

 #### alert()